Early Childhood Faculty

 Over the years, Toni has worked as a Kindergarten assistant and a German teacher at Dayspring Community School, as well as a Handwork assistant and a Kindergarten assistant at Mountain Laurel Waldorf School, both in Warwick, NY.
 Most recently, she worked as an Afternoon Lead Teacher in the Kindergarten at Mountain Laurel.
 As a way of enriching her understanding of Waldorf Education, Toni has attended Waldorf Early Childhood conferences.
 She has over 12 years of teaching experience and is fluent in German.

-She enjoys spending time with her husband and their two daughters, a current GMWS student and an alumna.
+She enjoys spending time with her husband and their two daughters, both GMWS alumna.
 She likes painting, sewing, and photography.

 AAS, Early Childhood Education, Bergen Community College; Introduction to the Waldorf Kindergarten, Sunbridge College